 A subscription confirmation email is automatically sent in the second step of a double opt-in.
 At the first step, users leave their email address in the subscription form.
 In the second step, they confirm they willingly subscribe to future email campaigns from you.
 Subscription confirmation emails help to ensure you deal only with engaged users with valid email addresses.

 Confirmation email goes hand in hand with a subscription form, so watch the video to learn what subscription form is and how it works.

-Why subscription confirmation email is important
+Why are subscription confirmation emails important?

-In SendPulse, a confirmation email is created in one go with a subscription form, and you can customize it for each form you place on your website.
+With SendPulse, a confirmation email is created in one go with a subscription form, and you can customize it for each form you place on your website.
 Here’s what you need to do:

-Step 1: Create the subscription form
+Step 1: Create a subscription form

 Go to a “Subscription forms” tab in your SendPulse account and click “Create a new form.”